internetarchive/dweb-transports/WRITINGSHIMS.md

 2. Have the server Push data into the platform and share the hash generated by the platform in the metadata (IPFS) and/or pass a URL to the platform which it can pull and return its hash.
 3. Hybrid - precalculate content addresses during item creation, then hijack the request for the data (this is expensive for the Archive so is going to take a lot longer to setup).
 (WEBTORRENT)

-Each of these requires a different technique.
+Each of these requires a different technique, the documentation below currently only covers metadata access for material addressed by name.

 #### 1. Hijacking